 - Have your buildings inspected, and complete maintenance to ensure they can withstand severe weather.

 - Review your business continuity plan and update it as needed, including employee contact information.

 - Communicate key elements of the plan with employees, including post-event and work/payroll procedures.
-Make sure all employees have a paper copy of the plan.
+Make sure all employees have a copy of the plan.

 - Review emergency shutdown and start-up procedures, such as electrical systems, with appropriate personnel.